Attending Sex Therapy Alone or With Your Partner

 Rest assured, I am a fully qualified clinical hypnotherapist and sex and relationships counsellor.

-I am accredited Clinical Member of the Australian Hypnotherapists Association (AHA), a Professional Clinical Member of the Australian Association of Clinical Hypnotherapists and Psychotherapists (AACHP), and member of the Society of Australian Sexologists (SAS).
+I am an accredited Clinical Member of the Australian Hypnotherapists Association (AHA), a Professional Clinical Member of the Australian Association of Clinical Hypnotherapists and Psychotherapists (AACHP), and a Society of Australian Sexologists (SAS) accredited Provisional Psychosexual Therapist.

 I abide by the codes of ethics and practice as set out by my professional organisations, maintain professional indemnity insurance and undergo regular professional supervision and professional development.